 Everything goes quiet.

 I stare down at the rod on the ground, and I feel Aiden shift silently to my side.
 It's wrought iron, but the ends are splintered, as if someone had ripped it free.

 "Did you see him?"
 Aiden sounds breathless.
 "Did you see him catch it?"

 I swallow, and the lump at the back of my tongue gets stuck somewhere halfway down my throat.
 "I did."

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, AimaDuragonWrite a Review